 - Use your core and abdominal muscles to control your pace.
 You should lower yourself to your seat and not drop back into it.

 - Repeat the process about 10 to 15 times.

 With poor posture comes back pain.
 Lower back pains can arise from assuming a hunched position for extended periods.
 It is often accompanied by stiffness and tightening of your lower back muscles.
 As such, it is important to stretch them out to retain and maintain their flexibility.

-Here is a simple lower back stretch exercise that you can do while you are seated.
+Here is a simple lower back stretch exercise you can do while seated.

 - Sit with your knees far apart.